How Ginger Became Your Cold and Flu Superhero

-If you’re pregnant or breastfeeding, talk to your doctor before you try using ginger.
-For young children check with your pediatrician.
-If you’re on medications such as blood thinners, anti-inflammatory drugs, beta-blockers, or immune-suppressing drugs, you’ll also need to be cautious with ginger, talk with your doctor.
+Special Considerations: If you’re pregnant or breastfeeding, it’s advisable to consult your doctor before using ginger.
+For young children, seek advice from your pediatrician.
+And if you’re on medications like blood thinners, anti-inflammatory drugs, beta-blockers, or immune-suppressing drugs, it’s best to chat with your healthcare provider.
+Safety first!

 Interested in Health Coaching or FDN?
 Functional Diagnostic Nutrition® and the DRESS for Health Success® Program are proven methods that have helped thousands of people!
 To learn more, book a complimentary call.